johanley/special-relativity-core/README.md

 **The <a href='https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula'>Rodrigues' rotation formula</a> is a useful and compact way of rotating a 3-vector about an arbitrary axis.**

+**The Java programming language is capable of modeling the concepts of special relativity very cleanly.**

 **Vector formulas usually have simpler implementations than component formulas.**
 Moving from components to vectors can simplify a formula.